-Fotenn Planning + Design has been retained by 10194549 Canada Ltd. to prepare this Planning Demonstration Report in support of applications for zoning by-law amendment and draft plan of subdivision for the subject lands.
+Fotenn Planning + Design has been retained by 10194549 Canada Ltd. to prepare this Planning Demonstration Report in support of applications for Official Plan Amendment, zoning by-law amendment and draft plan of subdivision for the subject lands.
 The lands are located north of County Road 2 (Highway 33) and east and west of Prince Street (County Road 3).
 The subject lands are comprised of four (4) parcels of land with a total developable area of 33.15 hectares (81.9 acres) located within the settlement area boundary.
 Two (2) parcels of land combine to form the 'east parcel' and two (2) parcels of land combine to form the 'west parcel'.

 The purpose of the subject applications is to permit the phased development of a mixed-use subdivision.
-The east parcel is proposed to be developed with 145 single-detached dwellings, two (2) low-rise apartment buildings containing approximately 30 units each, and two (2) commercial blocks.
-The east parcel will also provide 1.39 hectares of new parkland, to be located on a portion of the lands outside of the settlement area boundary.
-At full build-out, the east parcel will provide a total of 205 residential units.
+The east parcel will contain a residential subdivision including 193 single-detached dwellings, 30 semi-detached dwelling units, two low-rise apartment buildings containing approximately 30 units each, 2 commercial blocks, parkland and municipal roads.
+At full build-out, the east parcel will contain a total of 283 residential units.
+A portion of the proposed parkland block will be located on the applicant's land outside of the settlement area boundary.

-The west parcel is proposed to be subdivided into five (5) blocks, to provide a light-industrial business park with limited commercial use, including a recreation centre.
-Additionally, an adventure park is proposed to be located on the portion of the lands currently designated for commercial use.
-It is anticipated that the remaining blocks will be further subdivided through part-lot-control when the needs of future users are determined.
+The west parcel is proposed to be subdivided into seven (7) blocks intended for light industrial and limited commercial use, including a recreation centre and an adventure park.
+The proposed adventure park will be located on the portion of the lands currently designated for commercial use.
+A stormwater management facility will be provided on a portion of the lands located outside of the settlement area boundary.